An inverse problem for a hyperbolic system on a vector bundle and energy measurements: Proof of Theorem .

-The following lemma shows that admissible measurements allow us to compute inner products between sources generated in the basic experiments and the time derivatives of waves corresponding to such sources.
+Our next goal is to show that the knowledge of the energy functions $\mathcal{E}^{(N)}_{V,A}$ allows us to compute $L^2$ -- inner products between sources from the set $\mathcal{F}_{V; U_p,I_q}$ and the time derivatives of waves corresponding to such sources.
+To that end we shall need the following observation.